 Enterprises and individuals registered in the Netherlands active in imports or exports of services.
 Data for international services, except travel, are based on survey of enterprises.
 Data for travel are based on individual information from household surveys and the survey on overnight stays in Dutch accommodation.

 Enterprises and individuals registered in the Netherlands.

-The figures on Dutch international trade in services are available on a quarterly and an annual basis.
+Quarterly.
 Annual data become available at the same time as the fourth quarter figures.

 How is the survey conducted?